Twig6943/AffinityOnLinux/Guides/Lutris/Guide.md

 * `drive_c/Program Files/Affinity/Publisher 2/Publisher.exe`

 Click save & launch it.

+# Installing other apps to the same prefix

 You can install other apps by
 * right click to the app you've installed first > duplicate